Blood: Plasma

-pH values
+Acidity

 Blood pH is regulated to stay within the narrow range of 7.35 to 7.45, making it slightly basic (compensation).
 Extra-cellular fluid in blood that has a pH below 7.35 is too acidic, whereas blood pH above 7.45 is too basic.
 A pH below 6.9 or above 7.8 is usually lethal.
 Blood pH, partial pressure of oxygen (pO2), partial pressure of carbon dioxide (pCO2), and bicarbonate (HCO3−) are carefully regulated by a number of homeostatic mechanisms, which exert their influence principally through the respiratory system and the urinary system to control the acid–base balance and respiration, which is called compensation.
 An arterial blood gas test measures these.
 Plasma also circulates hormones transmitting their messages to various tissues.
 The list of normal reference ranges for various blood electrolytes is extensive.

-In non-mammalian vertebrates
+In non-mammals

 Human blood is typical of that of mammals, although the precise details concerning cell numbers, size, protein structure, and so on, vary somewhat between species.
 In non-mammalian vertebrates, however, there are some key differences: